nakshatrameena/Customer-Product-Prediction/readme.md

 ## Problem Statement

-To predict the **next product category** a customer is likely to purchase using historical customer data such as age, income, spending behavior, browsing time, and past purchases.
+To predict the "next product category" a customer is likely to purchase using historical customer data such as age, income, spending behavior, browsing time, and past purchases.

 ---

 ## Machine Learning Approach

-- **Type:** Multi-class Classification
+- Type: Multi-class Classification
-- **Algorithm Used:** Random Forest Classifier
+- Algorithm Used: Random Forest Classifier
-- **Why Random Forest?**
+- Why Random Forest?
   - Handles non-linear data well
   - Reduces overfitting
   - Provides high accuracy for tabular datasets